-Tax information, including the tax period and your personal tax code, is frequently present on payslips, as is your National Insurance (NI) number.
+Including the tax period and your personal tax code is frequently present on payslips, as is your National Insurance (NI) number.

 Information relating to student loan repayments can be present on payslips.
-HMRC will often inform employers on how to work out and deduct the correct amount from your pay.
+In addition, HMRC usually informs employers how to work out and deduct the correct amount from pay.

-Court orders can be included too.
-These deductions come directly from your pay and are generally due to unpaid fines or debt repayments that are due to creditors.
+These can also be included too.
+These deductions come directly from your pay and are generally due to unpaid fines or debt repayments due to creditors.
 Court orders are also liable to a £1 administration fee.